Find Trade Colleges

 All About Office Machine Operators

-Occupation Description Operate one or more of a variety of office machines, such as photocopying, photographic, and duplicating machines, or other office machines.
+Job Description: Operate one or more of a variety of office machines, such as photocopying, photographic, and duplicating machines, or other office machines.

-A Day in the Life of an Office Machine Operator
+Daily Life Of an Office Machine Operator

 • Operate office machines such as high speed business photocopiers, readers, scanners, addressing machines, stencil-cutting machines, microfilm readers or printers, folding and inserting machines, bursters, and binder machines.